zanatooo/Assessment-Analysis-Hardening/README.md

 Objectives:
 Apply knowledge of the following skills and tools:
-Penetration testing with Kali Linux.
+Penetration testing with Kali Linux;
-Log and incident analysis with Kibana.
+Log and incident analysis with Kibana;
-System hardening and configuration.
+System hardening and configuration;
-Reporting, documentation, and communication.
+Reporting, documentation, and communication;

 Lab Environment:
 In this project, I used the Web Vulns lab environment located in Windows Azure Lab Services.
 RDP into the Windows RDP host machine using my credentials:

 Security+ Domains
 This project covered portions of the following domains on the Security+ exam:
-Types of attacks
+Types of attacks;
-Indicators of compromise
+Indicators of compromise;
-Penetration testing concepts
+Penetration testing concepts;
-Vulnerability scanning concepts
+Vulnerability scanning concepts;
-Impact of vulnerabilities
+Impact of vulnerabilities;
 Security assessment tools